 Obsidian Markdown Notebook: code execution with outputs stored in the file

-I've built Obsidian Markdown Notebook, a plugin that lets you execute code in Obsidian with both code and output stored in a single Markdown file.
+I've built Obsidian Markdown Notebook, a plugin that lets you execute code in Obsidian with both code and output stored in the same file, kinda like a Markdown Jupyter Notebook.

 Here's an example of plotting Fourier series components:

-There are quite a few similar plugins already.
-However, none of them is designed to store outputs directly in the Markdown file itself.
-Obsidian Markdown Notebook scratches an itch I've had for a while.
+There are quite a few similar plugins already for executing code in Obsidian.
+However, none of them are designed from the start to store outputs directly in the Markdown file itself.
+It scratches an itch I've had for a while.

 ```python {format=image}